helyOSFramework/helyos_agent_slim_simulator/README.md

 * "pause" or "resume" : pause/resume a running assignment.
 * "tail lift up" or "tail lift down": change the value of the tail lift sensor.
-* "headlight on" or "headlight off": change the value of the tail lift sensor.
+* "headlight on" or "headlight off": change the value of the headlight sensor.

 ## Customizations